SANTA Switch: How To Flip The Focus This Christmas

 In perpetuity, we've decided to do what I'm calling a SANTA Switch.

 This has quickly become our favorite Christmas tradition!
-It's a fun and simple way to change our outlook not only at Christmas time but throughout the entire year (Rooney calls out SANTA Switches all year long).
+It's a fun and simple way to change our outlook not only at Christmas time but throughout the months that follow (Rooney calls out SANTA Switches all year long).

 Challenge: As moms, can we flip the focus in our homes at Christmas time by saying YES to sacrificial living and giving?
 I think we can.